 - Neurocysticercosis is the most severe form of cysticercosis.
 It is caused by cysts in the central nervous system and is a major cause of epilepsy (adult onset and, less commonly, childhood onset), in endemic areas.
 Seizures, headaches and hydrocephalus are the most common manifestations.

 - Cases of neurocysticercosis are becoming more common in Europe, the U. S. and Canada because of increased migration and travel.

 - Health care providers should understand the symptoms, diagnosis and treatment of this potentially serious condition.

 - Consultation with specialists in infectious diseases, neurology and ophthalmology is recommended before initiating antiparasitic therapy.

 Taeniasis is caused by intestinal infection with the adult tapeworm: Taenia saginata (from cattle) or Taenia solium (from pigs).
-Taenia saginata asiatica causes taeniasis in Asia.
+Taenia asiatica causes taeniasis in Asia.
 T. solium takes two distinct forms in the human host:

 - Taeniasis: Tapeworm infection of the gut lumen.

 - Cysticercosis: Infection of tissues with larval cysts (cysticerci).

 Taenia: Life cycle

 Figure 1: Life cycle of Taenia